Submersible Pond Lights vs Downlights

 Their small size makes them useful for decorating fish ponds, water fountains, and fountains or for establishing a perimeter around your pond.
 They can even be used to illuminate your pond in a desired color.

 These waterproof housings keep the light from malfunctioning due to water splashes and allow them to be underwater without fear of them shorting out or getting damaged.
+Always double and triple check that the product you're using has the required ratings to go into a pond or pool for your own and others' safety

 These spotlights can be attached by string, or simply set them in the fountain itself.
-For added safety, the power cord can be plugged into a 3-way outlet, so that the lights can’t come in contact with water.

 Tips for Pond Lighting